Start a business/dispensary off right with our support. Contact us today. Contact Us

 Do you know how to report a computer crime?
 Or even who you would report it to?

-So far, we have looked at phishing and SQL injection attacks, unauthorised email account access and malware in our series of articles on how to report a computer crime.
-In this article, we'll look at trolls.
+We looked at unauthorised email account access in the first of our series of articles on how to report a computer crime.
+Now we turn our heads to malware by email.

 We'll look at what offences are committed in different countries when a crime like this happens, how you should report the crime, and what evidence you can preserve.